 I am a Mediterranean field and environmental archaeologist studying ecology and commercial exchange.
-My current research focuses on the cultivation, production and exchange of botanical commodities (ancient plant medicines, perfumes, and crops) throughout the Mediterranean, with a particular focus on connections between the ancient Near East and the Greek world.
-Birney Lab is home to the Ancient Ecophysiology Initiative, an interdisciplinary research project that lies at the intersection between archaeology, plant chemistry, philology, and environmental science.
-We draw upon ancient Near Eastern, Egyptian and Classical texts together with environmental archaeology to reconstruct the environments in which key plants and crops were grown, and experimentally model the impact of microclimate on their growth patterns and bioactive compounds.
-Our research helps us to understand how climate and cultivation strategies impacted the potency and viability of ancient plants, shaping their cultural and commercial value.
-By connecting these botanical commodities with their archaeological containers, we can begin to reconstruct networks of commodities and socio-cultural practice.
-More importantly, the Ancient Ecophysiology Initiative is shedding light on traditional practices of resilient agriculture and ancient species, often overlooked, that may offer productive pathways in a changing climate.
+My current research focuses on the cultivation, production and exchange of botanical commodities (ancient plant medicines, perfumes, and crops) throughout the Mediterranean.
+Birney Lab is home to the Archaeo-Ecophysiology Initiative, an interdisciplinary research project that lies at the intersection between archaeology, plant chemistry, philology, and environmental science.
+“ArchaeoEcophysiology” draws upon ancient Near Eastern, Egyptian and Classical texts together with environmental archaeology to reconstruct the environments in which key plants and crops were grown, and experimentally model the impact of microclimate on their growth patterns and bioactive compounds.

 Archaeological Field Research

-Outside of the lab, my archaeological field research has focused on two periods of intensive trans-Mediterranean contact.
-The first is the Hellenistic period (323-63 B.C.), a period during which Greek and Phoenician cultural and market forces shaped the resonated across the Mediterranean.
+Outside of the lab, my archaeological field research has focused on periods of intensive trans-Mediterranean contact, particularly the Hellenistic period (323-63 B.C.), a period during which Greek and Phoenician cultural and market forces shaped the resonated across the Mediterranean.
 Ashkelon in the Hellenistic period was one of the largest and most famous port cities in the ancient Mediterranean, a Ptolemaic stronghold for much of the era and a producer of perfumes.
 My book Ashkelon 9: The Hellenistic Period (2022) is the final archaeological site report for the Hellenistic period in the city, and includes detailed analysis of stratigraphy, ceramics and small finds.
 Ashkelon serves as a coastal comparison to the inland site of Tel Shimron, Israel, where I am the Head of Persian and Hellenistic Research.

 Archaeological Projects